 Garibaldi Provincial Park

 - Avalanche and glacier hazards exist in Garibaldi Provincial Park.
-Only experienced groups practiced in crevasse rescue and properly roped should venture onto snowfields and glaciers.
+Only experienced groups who, practiced in crevasse rescue and who are properly roped, should venture onto snowfields and glaciers.

 - Use extra caution and assess before crossing creeks/bodies of water.

 - Avalanche Bulletins are found at http://www.avalanche.ca/.

 - Wedge trail head has been moved.
 Turn left just before old parking lot and follow signs to new parking lot and trail head.

 Pay your camping fees here: